Southfields: Toponymy

 Southfields takes its name from the old manorial system, where it was known as the South Field of the manor of Dunsford.
 The earlier name for the area dates back at least to the year 1247.

 The equivalent North Field lay between West Hill and the River Thames and survives in the short road named Northfields which runs to the east of Wandsworth Park.

 Governance

 A map showing the Southfield ward of Wandsworth Metropolitan Borough as it appeared in 1916.

-Southfields is one of the 20 wards that make up the London Borough of Wandsworth, and it supplies three of the Borough Council's 60 councillors – the Conservative Party's Kim Caddy, Guy Humphries & Terry Walsh.
+Southfields is one of the 22 wards that make up the London Borough of Wandsworth, and it supplies two of the Borough Council's 58 councillors – the Conservative Party's Kim Caddy & Guy Humphries.
 It is part of the Merton and Wandsworth constituency for the London Assembly.

 Southfields falls within the parliamentary constituency of Putney.
 The current Member of Parliament for the constituency is the Labour Party's Fleur Anderson, who was elected in 2019 with a majority of 4,774.